stefanix/videoowl/README.md

 Input files are selected by providing a directory and a regex pattern.
 Optionally videoowl also traverses (option -r) all sub-directores and picks files based on the regex pattern.
 By default it picks most video formats.

+Video output bitrate can be optionally specified with the -b option like: -b 3000k.
+Three sensible presets also exist: high, normal, low which work well under normal circumstances.

 Output files are currently written into the directory from which videoowl is called.

 ### Examples